By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Some things like politics, religion, preferred beverages, and music have no solution.
 You disagree, you argue, you fight, you hurt each other and the relationship.

 If you two like to talk about these subjects, all is well.
 But if you continue to insist that your partner needs to change their opinion to suit you, then you are headed for trouble.

 Learn to accept that not everyone in life has to agree with you, especially your partner or close friends, and enjoy the things you do have in common.

 If there are absolute must-haves in this opinion area you should check this out before you get into a hard to get out of the relationship.

 Live and let live if you want a good relationship.

 2. Only argue about things for which there is a solution.

 Do not argue about the other’s family.
-They can’t change that and your insisting that they came from a defective background is hurtful.
+They can’t change that and your insistence that they came from a defective background is hurtful.
 Skip the fight about your and their music choices.
 Work instead on way to manage these preferences.

 Can one of you list to music wearing headphones?
 Can you set limits on certain types of entertainment?
 Can you agree that when you are both in the living room together this is a music free zone?